Pacific Debt Relief Company Logo

 Disclaimer: We are not qualified legal or tax professionals and are not giving advice.
 Always speak with a qualified professional before making any legal or financial decisions.

-Pacific Debt Relief is not a credit repair organization nor does our program aim to improve your credit score.
-The information below is for educational purposes to help consumers make informed decisions as it relates to credit and debt.
+Pacific Debt Relief is not a credit repair organization, nor does our program aim to improve your credit score.
+This information is for educational purposes to help consumers make informed decisions about credit and debt.

 If you'd rather speak to a debt specialist now, click here for a free consultation.